JWWeatherman/how_to_store_bitcoin/README.md

-At this point you can move over all of your funds to the 24 word seed by generating new addresses on the hardware wallet and transfering your bitcoin to those addresses.
+At this point you can move over all of your funds to the 24 word seed by generating new addresses on the hardware wallet and transferring your bitcoin to those addresses.

 Use random amount between $3,000 and $5,000.